-Common Myna facts.
+Common Myna facts are discussed here.
 It is also known as Indian myna.
-Common Myna scientific name: Acridotheres tristis.
-Here are some Common Myna facts.
+The scientific name is Acridotheres tristis.
+Here is the lifestyle of this bird and pictures.

 Common Myna facts